-The Syrian National Army (SNA) is a Turkey-backed armed umbrella group based in northern Aleppo governorate.
 By the end of 2017, Turkey had incorporated various armed groups that fought alongside them in the 'Euphrates Shield' operation into the SNA, under the formal supervision of the so-called Syrian Interim Government's Ministry of Defence.
-The most prominent factions of the SNA included:
+The SNA reportedly has between 30 to 40 distinct armed groups in its composition.
+It includes armed opposition groups from northern Syria as well as displaced factions from Damascus, Rural Damascus, Homs and Hama governorates.